Robert Wedgeworth: Copyright campaigns

-In 1975, President Gerald R. Ford appointed Wedgeworth to the National Commission on New Uses of Copyrighted works (CONTU) where he was influential in the resolution of library photocopying issues that were key components of the Copyright Revision Law of 1978.
+In 1975, President Gerald R. Ford appointed Wedgeworth to the National Commission on New Uses of Copyrighted Works (CONTU) where he was influential in the resolution of library photocopying issues that were key components of the Copyright Revision Law of 1978.
 From 1985 until 1992, he served as Dean of the School of Library Service, Columbia University.

 At Illinois, Wedgeworth reorganized the library faculty and transformed a 1970s university library, technologically, into a 1990s university library.
 Under his leadership, Illinois launched a National Science Foundation sponsored digital library research program, expanded its Mortenson Center training program for foreign librarians and launched the web-based Kolb-Proust Research Archive to international acclaim.
 The UI Library also raised over $18 million in new endowments during his tenure, a record for a public university.

 ProLiteracy Worldwide

 Wedgeworth became President of ProLiteracy Worldwide in August 2002 when Laubach Literacy International (LLI) and Literacy Volunteers of America, Inc. (LVA) merged.
 ProLiteracy Worldwide is the largest non-governmental literacy training organization in the world, and publishes basic and advanced literacy training materials and provides literacy training through its affiliates across the U.S. and partner organizations in over 60 developing countries of Africa, Asia, Latin America and the Middle East.
-Wedgewood retired as President and CEO of ProLiteracy in 2007.
+Wedgeworth retired as President and CEO of ProLiteracy in 2007.